nymous/dotfiles/archlinux_setup.md

 ```
 18. Set the root password (make sure you have the correct keyboard layout!): `passwd`
 19. Install `systemd-boot`: make sure the ESP is mounted on `/boot` and run `bootctl --path=/boot install`
-20. Create a post-install hook to automatically update systemd-boot in the ESP when the package is upgraded: `/etc/pacman.d/hooks/100-systemd-boot.hook`
+20. Enable `systemd-boot-update.service`, and create a post-install hook to automatically update systemd-boot in the ESP when the package is upgraded: `/etc/pacman.d/hooks/100-systemd-boot.hook`
 ```ini
 [Trigger]
 Type = Package